ibm-cloud-docs/watson-knowledge-studio/preannotation.md

 - **Machine learning**

     Uses a machine learning model to automatically annotate documents.
-This option is only available to you if you have created a machine learning model with {{site.data.keyword.knowledgestudioshort}} already.
+This option is only available if you have created a machine learning model with {{site.data.keyword.knowledgestudioshort}} already.
 If you add a document set, you can run the machine learning annotator that you created previously to pre-annotate the new documents.
 If the new set of documents is similar to the documents that were used to train the machine learning annotator originally, then this is probably your best choice for pre-annotation.

 - **Rule**